JaberwockySeamonstah/PSXOverlayExample/README.md

 Overlays have a predefined address, where they are loaded too.
 Multiple overlays can have the same loading address, allowing to reduce the size of the main executable and providing a form of dynamic loading.

+### Overlays in this example
+For this example, we have two overlays - there source files are located in "PlanschbeckenOverlay" and "SchwimmflugelOverlay" - the Overlay.ld describes which object files are part of which overlay, while the makefiles make sure to strip them out of the final executable.

+The overlays occupy the same address, so you can never load them both at the same time.
+Therefor, the main.cpp contains a macro to swap between the overlays.
+This is done in a static fashion for this example, but can easily be done at runtime as well.

 ## Requirements
 This example is designed to use VSCode and the WSL system.
 However, the example in general only relies on the GNU GCC for MIPS.